Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Identity Management

-A CNetID is a username and unique identifier available to all University faculty, staff, and students, that is used to access most online services at the University of Chicago.
-The combination of your CNetID and password is the means by which faculty, students, and staff are authenticated and authorized to use such services as cMore, my.uchicago.edu, Chalk, Wiki, WebShare, and campus mail.
+A CNetID is a username and unique identifier available to all University faculty, staff, and students.
+You use your CNetID to access most online services at the University of Chicago.
+These services include:

 Creating Your CNetID

-- Visit https://cnet.uchicago.edu and click the Create your CNetID and Password link from the How to Request this Service section.
+- Visit the CNet website and click Create your CNetID and Password in the How to Request this Service section.

-- Enter your birth month, day, and year.
+- Enter your birth month, day, and 4-digit year.

 - Enter your ID Number.
-Your ID number can be your SSN, Student ID, Alumni ID, Chicago ID, or your University of Chicago ISO number.
+You may use your SSN, Student ID, Alumni ID, Chicago ID, or your University of Chicago ISO number.

-- Your Alumni ID can be found on the address label of your Chicago Magazine.
+- You can find your Alumni ID on the address label of your Chicago Magazine.
 Alumni who graduated before 1980 will need to use this in place of their Social Security Number.
 If you have problems finding your Alumni ID, call (877) 292-3945, or email the Alumni Office at email@example.com.

-- Your ISO number is a 16 digit number that is printed on your University of Chicago ID card.
+- Your ISO number is a 16-digit number printed on your University of Chicago ID card.

 - ChicagoID is an eight digit number followed by a letter.
 It is found on the back of your University of Chicago ID Card.

-Note: Please be careful when electing a CNetID as it is a permanent identifier and is used publicly as part of your email address.
-Please select a name you will like for years; even if you change your real name legally, your CNetID will remain static.
+Note: Please be careful when selecting a CNetID as it is a permanent identifier and is used publicly as part of your email address.
+Select a name you will like for years.
+Even if you change your real name legally, your CNetID will remain static.
 Your CNetID must begin with a letter and can contain only letters and digits.
-It can be from 3 to 16 characters in length.
+It can be from 3 to 16 characters long.

 Note: If you choose to forward email, an additional request to confirm email forwarding appears.

-1 If you handle sensitive information, such as student information, patient information, human resource information or grant data, you must not forward these communications to a non-University service, but you may forward to a departmental service.
+If you handle sensitive information, such as student information, patient information, human resource information, or grant data, you must not forward these communications to a non-University service.
+You may forward to a departmental service.
 For more information about the University's policy on the treatment of confidential information, see section U601 of the Personnel Policy.
-More information about email can be found in the Service Catalog.
+More information about email can be found in the ITS Service Catalog.